-Kimberly Palmieri-Mouded was elected as Freeholder this November to serve her first three-year term.
+Kimberly Palmieri-Mouded was elected as Freeholder in November of 2018 to serve her first three-year term.

-Since a very young age, Kimberly was always drawn to public service, and actively participated in various groups within her community and church, tirelessly supporting local education initiatives and programs.
+Since a very young age, Palmieri-Mouded was always drawn to public service, and actively participated in various groups within her community and church, tirelessly supporting local education initiatives and programs.

-Kimberly attended St. John’s University in Staten Island, NY, where she obtained a B.A. in English and a M.P.S. in Criminal Justice Leadership.
-After completing her undergraduate degree, Kimberly worked for the University’s Division of Student Affairs as the Assistant to the Dean.
+Palmieri-Mouded attended St. John’s University in Staten Island, NY, where she obtained a B.A. in English and a M.P.S. in Criminal Justice Leadership.
+After completing her undergraduate degree, she worked for the University’s Division of Student Affairs as the Assistant to the Dean.
 She quickly advanced in her career to Associate Dean for Student Life.
-In addition to teaching courses and managing a large financial budget, Kimberly supervised many projects, events, activities, and programs.
+In addition to teaching courses and managing a large financial budget, Palmieri-Mouded supervised many projects, events, activities, and programs.
 She oversaw all student organizations and planned and organized various experiences and off-campus community service projects for the school and the local community.
-Through the various projects she developed, Kimberly provided valuable services to the public that demonstrated public service and leadership.
+Through the various projects Palmieri-Mouded developed, she provided valuable services to the public that demonstrated public service and leadership.

-After the premature birth of her twin boys, Kimberly made the decision to put her career on hold and stay home to take care of her children.
+After the premature birth of her twin boys, Palmieri-Mouded made the decision to put her career on hold and stay home to take care of her children.

-Kimberly’s interest in becoming a Freeholder stems from her desire to serve her community, and was partly inspired by her father, Ed Palmieri, who had served as a Freeholder in the 1980s.
-Kimberly believes in the practice of being a servant leader.
+Palmieri-Mouded’s interest in serving as a Freeholder stems from her desire to serve her community, and was partly inspired by her father, Ed Palmieri, who had served as a Freeholder in the 1980s.
+She believes in the practice of being a servant leader.
 Whether serving as a volunteer in New Orleans following Hurricane Katrina and as a Caritas Volunteer in Rome, Italy, or simply volunteering at her local senior center, she is aware of the responsibility that comes with leading and serving others.
-Most recently, Kimberly has enjoyed taking an active role in her local community, serving as an Executive Board Member of the Newcomers Club of Westfield and as a class parent at her children’s school.
+Prior to her election as Freeholder, she enjoyed taking an active role in her local community, serving as an Executive Board Member of the Newcomers Club of Westfield and as a class parent at her children’s school.

-Kimberly truly appreciates the critically significant role that local government plays in our daily lives, and is eager to bring her wisdom, balanced judgment, enthusiasm, and commitment to serve the people of Union County.
+Freeholder Palmieri-Mouded truly appreciates the critically significant role that local government plays in our daily lives, and continues to bring her wisdom, judgment, enthusiasm, and commitment to serve the people of Union County.